CMP Currently Seeking Junior Rifle Camp Counselors for Summer 2023

-March 18, 2022Civilian Marksmanship Program▸The First Shot▸CMP Currently Seeking Junior Rifle Camp Counselors for Summer 2022
+February 17, 2023Civilian Marksmanship Program▸The First Shot▸CMP Currently Seeking Junior Rifle Camp Counselors for Summer 2023

 The Civilian Marksmanship Program (CMP) is in search of qualified individuals to fill counselor positions for its Junior Rifle Camps program.
-This premier program has an established history of providing the highest quality three-position and international air rifle and smallbore instruction in the country for high school athletes and not only positively supports the careers of campers but the counselors who lead instruction as well.
+This premier program has an established history of providing the highest quality three-position and international air rifle and smallbore instruction in the country for high school athletes.
+Being a part of the Junior Rifle Camp program not only positively supports junior campers and coaches but may also be beneficial to the careers of counselors who lead instruction.

 These are highly competitive positions, and selection will be based on a number of criteria including academic performance, shooting experience, coaching/youth leadership experience and references.
 All Camp Counselors who are selected for hire will be required to pass a background check and drug test before beginning employment.

 Job duties will primarily consist of working with groups of five or more high school-aged athletes of various skill levels at five-day camps, four-day clinics and three-day advanced standing position camps.
 Additional duties include range set-up, break down, general cleanup, various range activities, assisting with camper registrations and check-in as well as working various CMP events outside the camps.

 The staff will have downtime factored into the summer but may work extended days and weeks.
 Counselors will represent CMP at all times during the summer and MUST adhere to a code of conduct for the duration of their employment.